 Statement 5: Opening a savings account requires a minimum balance that, if not maintained, results in a monthly fee

 This statement is partially true but not universally applicable.
 Many traditional banks do impose a minimum daily balance (often $300–$500) to waive a monthly maintenance fee.
 Falling below that threshold can trigger a charge ranging from $5 to $12 per month.
-However, numerous online banks and credit unions offer savings accounts with no minimum balance and no monthly fees, precisely to attract cost‑conscious savers.
-Therefore, while the statement holds for some institutions, it is not a universal rule.
+Still, numerous online banks and credit unions offer savings accounts with no minimum balance and no monthly fees, precisely to attract cost‑conscious savers.
+So, while the statement holds for some institutions, it is not a universal rule.

 The False Statement